Learning to Compress: Unlocking the Potential of Large Language Models for Text Representation: Introduction

 \section{Introduction}

-Text embedding models, which transform semantic content into dense vector representations, are fundamental to numerous tasks such as retrieval and recommendation.
+Text embedding models, which transform semantic content into vector representations, are fundamental to numerous tasks such as retrieval and recommendation.
 Early methods like TF-IDF and BM25 relied on simple statistics, thus falling short in capturing sequence semantics.
 The advent of deep neural networks led to the development of techniques such as Word2Vec \cite{DBLP:journals/corr/abs-1301-3781}.
 This paradigm shift paved the way for the foundational models like BERT \cite{DBLP:conf/naacl/DevlinCLT19} and T5 \cite{DBLP:journals/jmlr/RaffelSRLNMZLL20}.

 Recently, there has been growing interest in leveraging the powerful capabilities of LLMs for text representation.
 However, most LLMs are inherently causal and optimized for next-token prediction, which makes them inherently suboptimal for generating holistic, coherent representations of entire sequences.
 To address this limitation, recent studies have proposed various pretext tasks for unsupervised adaptation of LLMs, focusing primarily on token-level prediction objectives.
-For example, \llmtovec{} \cite{DBLP:journals/corr/abs-2404-05961} first transforms the causal attention mechanism of LLMs into a bidirectional form, and then adopts masked next token prediction (MNTP) as a pretext task to align the training objectives of causal LLMs with those of bidirectional models such as BERT.
+For example, as shown in Figure~\ref{fig:llmtovec}, \llmtovec{} \cite{DBLP:journals/corr/abs-2404-05961} first transforms the causal attention mechanism of LLMs into a bidirectional form, and then adopts masked next token prediction (MNTP) as a pretext task to align the training objectives of causal LLMs with those of bidirectional models such as BERT.
 In this setup, MNTP randomly masks tokens within a sentence and leverages contextual representations of preceding tokens to predict masked ones.
-On the other hand, \lamatovec{} \cite{DBLP:conf/acl/Li0XSL24} employs two pretext tasks, Embedding-Based Auto-Encoding (EBAE) and Embedding-Based Auto-Regression (EBAR), which predict tokens within the original sequence or the continued sequence.
-Although such objectives can capture the "bag-of-tokens” information, they cannot fully preserve the coherent semantic integrity of the entire sequence.
+In contrast, as shown in Figure~\ref{fig:lamatovec}, \lamatovec{} \cite{DBLP:conf/acl/Li0XSL24} employs two pretext tasks, Embedding-Based Auto-Encoding (EBAE) and Embedding-Based Auto-Regression (EBAR), which predict tokens within the original sequence or the continued sequence.
+Although such objectives can capture the “bag-of-tokens” information, they cannot fully preserve the coherent semantic integrity of the entire sequence.
 These tasks, therefore, remain fundamentally token-level rather than sequence-level prediction.